-As if, AS IF, I don’t already have a full house, what with Checkers the RV Copilot, the varmint squirrel, Bugzilla the Well-groomed and Giant Cockroach, and Sparky the Bird, there is now a mouse in my RV.
+As if, AS IF, I don’t already have a full house with Checkers the RV Copilot, the varmint squirrel, Bugzilla the well-groomed Giant Cockroach, and Sparky the Bird, now there’s a mouse in the house, my RV.

 I have a cat.
 I shouldn’t have a mouse.

 Let’s review: My cat/RV copilot can’t read maps, and doesn’t deter rodents.
 This is just wrong.